-2. Copy the entrust.ini file from your Entrust server to the MyID application server.
-This file will need to be configured for the type of smart card you are using.
+This file must be configured for the type of smart card you are using.

 The file must also be configured for the HSM you are using, if appropriate.
 For example, for a Luna HSM, you must add the following to the [Entrust Settings] section: